Jan Zaveck: Early life

 Dejan Zavec was born in Trdobojci, Slovenia, then part of Yugoslavia.
 He spent his youth in Gabrnik in the Slovene Hills (Slovenske gorice) and in Ptuj.
 He developed an interest in boxing at an early age.
 As a teenager, he joined the boxing club in Maribor.
 Later he resided in Gabrnik and in the city of Magdeburg, Saxony-Anhalt, Germany.

 In 2006, he graduated from the Faculty for Physical Education in Novi Sad, Serbia.

 Professional career

 Early career

 Zavec started boxing at the age of 16.
 As an amateur, he fought in the 1995, 1997 and 1999 World championships.

 Zavec turned professional in 2003, winning his first 26 fights.
-Early in his career, Zavec was briefly signed with Don King, but returned to Europe after the legendary promoter was unable to secure him bouts.
+Early in his career, Zavec was briefly signed with Don King, but returned to Europe after the legendary promoter was unable to secure his bouts.
 Resuming his career in Germany with SES Boxing, Zavec earned a number of regional titles, including the WBO and IBF Inter-Continental and German (BDB) Welterweight Titles.